shootermv/enchancing-heroes-tour-example/README.md

 It is important that every piece of code has a test coverage. actually angular guys did [here](https://stackblitz.com/angular/qyvgpgnvmmr) very good stuff for demostration of tests,
 yet, i will add a little bit more stuff of mine, who knows - may be this will help somebody too...
 run ```ng test``` and you should see some tests running...

+## Transition Animations
+Since we want our SPA(single page app) to look more modern and cool - animations is "must-to-have"  feature.
+Here i added opacity trnasition - when navigating from "dashbaord" to "heroes" page the content appears/disappers gradually